Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/windows.rst

 Download the ``.zip`` or ``.msi`` for your architecture (64-bit is preferable if your machine supports it).

-The ``.msi`` will run an installer to choose where to place Blender and to configure MS-Windows to have an entry on the menu and to open blend-files with Blender.
+The ``.msi`` will run an installer to choose where to place Blender and to configure Windows to have an entry on the menu and to open blend-files with Blender.
 Administrator rights are needed to install Blender on your system.

 .. note::